-1 Introduction
+1. Introduction

-The Weil representation of a symplectic group was first introduced by A. Weil in his remarkable paper [51] to reformulate Siegel's analytic theory of quadratic forms [43] in group theoretical terms.
-The Weil representation plays a central role in the study of the transformation behaviors of theta series and has many applications to the theory of automorphic forms (cf. [18, 27, 28, 29, 30, 34, 41, 42]).
-A Jacobi group is defined to be a semi-direct product of a symplectic group and a Heisenberg group.
-A Jacobi group is an important object in the framework of quantum mechanics, geometric quantization and optics (cf. [1, 3, 4, 5, 6, 7, 19, 20, 21, 31, 44, 52, 73]).
-The squeezed states in quantum optics represent a physical realization of the coherent states associated with a Jacobi group (cf. [21, 31, 44, 73]).
-In this paper, we show that we can construct several types of the Weil representations of a Jacobi group and present their applications to the theory of automorphic forms on a Jacobi group and representation theory of a Jacobi group.
+The Weil representation of the symplectic group was first introduced by A. Weil in his remarkable paper [42] to reformulate Siegel's analytic theory of quadratic forms [34] in group theoretical terms.
+The Weil representation plays a central role in the study of the transformation behaviors of theta series and has many applications to the theory of automorphic forms (cf. [9, 18, 19, 20, 21, 25, 32, 33]).
+The Jacobi group is defined to be the semi-direct product of the symplectic group and the Heisenberg group.
+The Jacobi group is an important object in the framework of quantum mechanics, geometric quantization and optics [1, 2, 3, 4, 10, 11, 12, 22, 26, 35, 43, 62].
+The squeezed states in quantum optics represent a physical realization of the coherent states associated with the Jacobi group [12, 22, 35, 62].
+In this paper, we show that we can construct several types of the Weil representations of the Jacobi group and present their applications to the theory of automorphic forms on the Jacobi group and representation theory of the Jacobi group.